How to Solo Travel Safely

 3. Use reliable transportation

-Try to use public transportation, established rideshare apps and authorized taxis.
+Try to use established rideshare apps, public transportation, and AUTHRORIZED taxis.
 With the rideshare apps, you can also share your trip status with your emergency contact.

 4. Bring a copy of your IDs with you